 ENTADX logs in as an enterprise admin user.

 Verify that ENTADX can successfully transfer the ownership of PB4 to ENTADy.
-(Assertion #29)
+(Assertion #29) (Pass)

 Verify that ENTADX can successfully transfer the ownership of PB9 to ENTADy.
-(Assertion #30.1)
+(Assertion #30.1) (Pass)

 Verify that ENTADX can successfully transfer the ownership of PB5 to ENTU1.
-(Assertion #30.2)
+(Assertion #30.2) (Pass)

 ENTADX goes to the copy profile BOD page which brings up the list or profile BODs allowed for copying.